An Invisible Watery World

 Phytoplankton are like plants.
 They use energy from sunlight to turn carbon dioxide, a gas in air and water, into sugars they can use to grow.
 Because they depend on the sun, phytoplankton can only live in the upper parts of a lake or the ocean.
 In deeper, darker waters, there just isn’t enough light for these creatures to grow and survive.

-Like all life on Earth, plankton come in all sorts of shapes and sizes.
+Like all life on earth, plankton come in all sorts of shapes and sizes.
 The smallest are the bacteria, which are much too small to be seen without a powerful microscope.
-Most bacteria are only a few micrometers wide at most.
+Most bacteria are only a few micrometers wide.

 Next are the unicellular phytoplankton and zooplankton.
-“Unicellular” means their bodies are made up of only one cell, like a cabin with just one room (although sometimes unicellular creatures can form chains with others of their same species).
-Although they may be ten to 100 times larger than a bacterial cell, you would still need to look through a microscope to see these organisms.
+“Unicellular” means their bodies are made up of only one cell, like a cabin with just one room.
+(Although, sometimes unicellular creatures can form chains with others of their same species).
+Even though they may be ten to 100 times larger than a bacterial cell, you would still need to look through a microscope to see these organisms.

 Copepods are one kind of zooplankton.
-These tiny creatures are the most abundant organisms on Earth!
-They’re even outnumber all the insects in the world.
+These tiny creatures are the most abundant organisms on earth!
+They even outnumber all the insects in the world.

 There are also giants in the plankton world called macroplankton and megaplankton.
-Krill and jellyfish are examples of plankton big enough to see without a microscope using just your eyes.
+Krill and jellyfish are examples of plankton big enough to see without a microscope.
 These large animals actively swim, but their movements are still mostly controlled by ocean currents.